The void-galaxy cross-correlation function with massive neutrinos and modified gravity: Simulations

-The performance of the \ANUBIS{} code has been tested against other codes incorporating massive neutrinos in the massive neutrino code comparison project (MNCCP) within Euclid \citep{MNCCP}, although with a somewhat lower resolution than what is expected for convergence within $1\%$ between the \RAMSES{} and \GADGET{3} codes \citep{Schneider2016}.
-In the upper panel of Fig.~\ref{fig:nu_pk_hmf_suppress_anubis_vs_gadget} the neutrino suppression on the CDM + baryon (cb) matter power spectrum is shown for different values of the sum of neutrino masses at $z=0$ for both \ANUBIS{} and \GADGET{3}.
+The performance of the \ANUBIS{} code is tested against other codes incorporating massive neutrinos in the massive neutrino code comparison project (MNCCP) within \textit{Euclid} \citep{MNCCP}, although with a somewhat lower resolution than what is expected for convergence within $1\%$ between the \RAMSES{} and \GADGET{3} codes \citep{Schneider2016}.
+The upper panel of Fig.~\ref{fig:nu_pk_hmf_suppress_anubis_vs_gadget} displays the neutrino suppression on the CDM + baryon (cb) matter power spectrum for different values of the sum of the neutrino masses at $z=0$ for both \ANUBIS{} and \GADGET{3}.
 The plot shows good agreement between the two codes, especially for lower neutrino masses.
-At higher masses the codes start to deviate at smaller scales.
-This is most likely due to differences in resolution internally within \RAMSES{} between the \LCDM{} and massive neutrino simulations.
+At higher masses, the codes start to deviate at smaller scales.
+This is most likely due to internal differences in resolution for \RAMSES{}, between the \LCDM{} and massive neutrino simulations.
 As the neutrino mass increases, structure formation is more suppressed, leading to fewer refinements created by the \RAMSES{} AMR-scheme.
-This results in slightly lower resolution for the neutrino simulations compared to the \LCDM{} one, which shows up in the ratio.
+This results in a slightly lower resolution for the neutrino simulations, compared to the \LCDM{} one, which shows up in the ratio.
 This can be resolved by a higher particle density.
-In the lower panel of Fig.~\ref{fig:nu_pk_hmf_suppress_anubis_vs_gadget} the neutrino suppression on the halo mass function (HMF) is shown for the same neutrino masses as for the matter power spectrum ratios in the upper panel.
+The lower panel of Fig.~\ref{fig:nu_pk_hmf_suppress_anubis_vs_gadget} displays the neutrino suppression on the HMF for the same neutrino masses as for the matter power spectrum ratios in the upper panel.
 The magnitude of the suppression is in agreement for both \GADGET{3} and \ANUBIS{}, and increases with the halo mass, corresponding to the findings of \cite{Brandbyge2010}.